Socioeconomics Sample Clauses

 AutoNDA by SimpleDocs

 Socioeconomics.
-Significance of an impact to socioeconomics varies depending on the setting of the Proposed Action, but 40 CFR 1508.8 states that indirect effects may include those that are growth inducing and others related to induced changes in the pattern of land use, population density, or growth rate.
-Under CEQ regulations, a socioeconomic impact, in and of itself, does not indicate that preparation of an Environmental Impact Statement is warranted.
+Significance of an impact to socioeconomics varies with the setting of the proposed action, but 40 CFR 1508.8 states that indirect effects may include those that are growth inducing and others related to induce changes in the pattern of land use, population density, or growth rate.
+Under CEQ regulations, a socioeconomic impact can not be a sole cause for the preparation of an Environmental Impact Statement.

 Socioeconomics.
 The Engineer shall perform Community Impact Assessments (including relocations and disproportionate impacts) in accordance with Executive Order 12898.